powsybl/pypowsybl/docs/user_guide/rao.rst

            'relative_margin', 'commercial_flow', 'loop_flow', 'ptdf_zonal_sum'],
           dtype='object')

-Each line represent a flow cnec result for an optimized instant and a contingency context
+Each line represent a flow cnec result for an optimized instant and a contingency context.

 When monitoring has been executed, voltage and angle cnec results can also be retrieved through pandas dataframes: